Company Logo - Home Link

 The weather will be a bit chilly in February, so taking a bus tour of Barcelona is one of the best ways to see the city.

-City Sightseeing Barcelona is one of the bigger bus tour companies to operate in the city and is a great way to hear commentary about Barcelona from the shelter of a bus.
+City Sightseeing Barcelona is one of the bigger bus tour companies to operate in the city.
+It is a great way to hear commentary about Barcelona from the shelter of a bus.

 Looking for impressive views?
 Take a cable car ride up Montjuic to enjoy nature and this popular lookout point.